Effect-TS/platform/docs/platform/index.ts.md

 ## From "@effect/platform/FileSystem"

-Re-exports all named exports from the "@effect/platform/FileSystem" module as "FileSystem".
+Re-exports all named exports from the "@effect/platform/FileSystem" module as `FileSystem`.

 **Signature**